idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 ``module Prims``) followed by an optional list of imports and a collection of declarations and definitions.
 In this example, no imports have been specified.
-However, Idris programs can consist of several modules, and the definitions in each module each have their own namespace.
+However, Idris programs can consist of several modules, each with its own namespace.
 This is discussed further in Section :ref:`sect-namespaces`.
 When writing Idris programs, both the order in which definitions are given and indentation are significant.
 Functions and data types must be defined before use.
 Incidentally, each definition must